Shabeeb321/eZone-E-Commerce-Web-Platform-and-Sales-Data-Analysis-Using-R/README.md

 ✔ Order & Payment Trend Analysis – Identify trends in purchasing and payment behaviors
 ✔ Machine Learning Techniques – Use classification to derive insights

+## Data Analysis Techniques Used
+•	Data Wrangling & Transformation: Using tidyverse and dplyr for data cleaning
+•	Data Visualization: Using ggplot2 to create insightful visualizations
+•	Statistical Analysis: Identifying key trends and correlations
+•	Clustering: Segmenting customers based on purchase behavior
+•	Classification: Predicting sales trends and customer behavior